adisaf/multunus-website/source/blog/2015-12-11-build-super-fast-mvps-without-programmers-part-3.html.markdown

 - mvp
 - process
 - tools
-wp:post_id: '5819'
 link: http://www.multunus.com/blog/2015/12/build-super-fast-mvps-without-programmers-part-3/
 ---

 MVP’s and Prototypes.
 There’s multiple ways to build them.
-You can start with[just paper](https://www.youtube.com/watch?v=GrV2SZuRPv0), use Keynote or Powerpoint or create interactive prototypes with tools such as[Marvel](https://marvelapp.com/).
+You can start with [just paper](https://www.youtube.com/watch?v=GrV2SZuRPv0), use Keynote or Powerpoint or create interactive prototypes with tools such as [Marvel](https://marvelapp.com/).

 If you wanted to create aprototype, you could hack together a mobile app or web app fairly quickly these days to test out your hypotheses.
 We’re big fans of working prototypes - since you can learn a ton by observing user behavior while they interact with the app.